Utdanningsdirektoratet/designsystem/README.md

 This workspace uses remote caching to speed up builds across developer machines and CI builds.
 The cache is stored in an Azure storage account, by using [nx-remotecache-azure](https://www.npmjs.com/package/nx-remotecache-azure)

+The required Azure infrastructure for remote caching is documented in [.azure/README.md](.azure/README.md).

-To benefit from this, each developer must add the following to a file `.env.local`
+To benefit from remote caching, each developer must add the following to a file `.env.local`

 ```
 NXCACHE_AZURE_ACCOUNT_KEY=<secret key>